langa-me/api/openapi/info-description.md

 Welcome!
 You are at the right place to find out how to use Langame API.

-Does not have an API key?
-Contact us at contact@langa.me.
+You don't have an API key?
+Contact us at contact@langa.me, Langame API is in alpha and we let free access to everyone under a rate limit.